 Now that you’ve determined how often and what to test, you need to identify how

 to test.
 This section will go over some of the different options and tools for testing parts of your websites.
+We also recommend bookmarking our full guide on How to Stress Test Your Website / Top 3 Load Testing Tools.

 Test Using ApacheBench